APB9785/AoC-2022-elixir/README.md

 Part 1:  Graph simple functions in 2-D space, storing values in a MapSet
 Part 2:  Use a [region quadtree](https://en.wikipedia.org/wiki/Quadtree) to analyze overlapping 2-D shapes

+### Day 16
+Part 1:  Transform an unweighted digraph into a [complete graph](https://en.wikipedia.org/wiki/Complete_graph) with edges weighted by distance and nodes weighted by value over time, in order to find an ideal path which maximizes node access value
+Part 2:  Each path now traverses the graph twice, exponentially increasing the number of potential paths

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed